Bajrangi Bhaijaan: China

 In China, on its opening day of 2 March 2018, the film grossed US$2.29 million, debuting at number seven on the daily China box office.
 This is the fourth-highest opening for an Indian film in China, after Secret Superstar ($6.97 million), Hindi Medium ($3.68 million) and Dangal ($2.55 million), while Bajrangi Bhaijaan also crossed the lifetime China gross of 3 Idiots (2009).
 On its second day, Bajrangi Bhaijaan grossed $3.11 million, entering the top five, with a two-day gross of $5.36 million.
 It grossed another $3.13 million in its third day, giving it an opening weekend gross of $9 million.
 It is the third-highest opening weekend for an Indian film, behind only Secret Superstar and Dangal, and it has become the highest-grossing Indian film not starring Aamir Khan.
 The successful opening weekend of Bajrangi Bhaijaan has been attributed to strong word of mouth, generated by high audience ratings such as 8.6 on Douban and 9.7 on Maoyan.

 On the 14th day of its release, the film grossed $1.13 million and became the first Indian film not featuring Aamir Khan to gross more than ₹200 crore in the Chinese market, grossing $31.12 million up until then.
 In 31 days, the film had a cumulative gross of $48 million(₹313 crore).
 The film's audiences were about 60% female and 40% male, and the majority were in the 20–34 age group.
 It surpassed Star Wars: The Last Jedi to become the seventh highest-grossing film in China during the first quarter of 2018, behind Secret Superstar and other American films including Black Panther and Pacific Rim: Uprising.

 Accolades

 Sequel

 In December 2021, Khan confirmed that the sequel of the movie was in scripting stage, and V. Vijayendra Prasad is writing the script.
 Later that month, Khan confirmed that the movie has been titled as Pawan Putra Bhaijaan.

-Khan also officially announced the same on 19 December 2021 on The Grand RRR pre-release event.
+Khan also officially announced the same on 19 December 2021, during the Hindi pre-release event of RRR.